-He’s a figure who shouldn’t necessitate introduction, so it’s merely the compulsion in me to acknowledge that his death feels like the last line to an entirely world of cinema has been disconnected from our time.
-Not only in that he was the last surviving figure of the groundbreaking French New Wave movement that held up a mirror to the world of cinema, but in that I can’t think of any other filmmaker who was working at a time before “modern cinema” as we consider it was established.
-And part of that was his own fault as his debut 1960 feature Breathless in its casual vogueness and aggressive slicing of the tendons we consider in the portrayal of action and behavior in movies did just as well to demolish and rebuild our sensibilities with how films and narratives are meant to function as the same year’s Psycho and L’Avventura.
+He’s a figure who shouldn’t necessitate introduction, so it’s merely the compulsion in me to acknowledge that his death feels like the last line to an entirely distant world of cinema has been disconnected from our time.
+Not only in that he was the last surviving figure of the groundbreaking French New Wave movement that held up a mirror to the medium, but in that I can’t think of any other filmmaker who was working at a time before “modern cinema” as we consider it was established.
+And part of that was his own fault as his debut 1960 feature Breathless in its casual vogue and aggressive slicing of the tendons we consider in the portrayal of action and behavior in movies did just as well to demolish and rebuild our sensibilities with how films and narratives are meant to function as the same year’s Psycho and L’Avventura.
 In the career since he would use that artform as an extension of his interest in reflexively critiquing not only cinema past, and not only cinema to come, but how the world exists and is captured within those 24 frames per second.
 And this was done comfortably through his own perspective as a Marxist, anti-Zionist, a humanist, and an existentialist, consistently finding means to balance his playfulness towards the building blocks of movies in the function of communicating ideals, some benign (A Woman Is a Woman is easily his most accessible film) and some lacerating (Contempt feels like his angriest of the ones I’ve seen and yet is also my favorite) but always lingering long in my brain and forcing me to re-examine artistic and social conventions in a manner that felt like my imagination was freed up.
 The result is an easily canonized set of masterpieces in through the 1960s: A Woman Is A Woman, Contempt, Vivre sa Vie, Le Petit Soldat, Band of Outsiders, Alphaville, Pierrot le Fou, Masculin Féminin: 15 Faits Précis, La Chinoise, and Week-end all being movies that I wouldn’t hesitate to recommend as necessary viewings for anyone who wants to be serious about movies.

 But there’s also the late career perspective that he lost his relevance, his ability to capture the zeitgeist, and his energy that indicates a joyous love for the movie and I have long been somebody who called horseshit to all of that personally.
 Goodbye to Language remains one of the most critical experiences I’ve had watching a movie in the theater and I cannot imagine somebody who didn’t have a bleeding heart for film making something as sprawling an attempt at containing it as Histoire(s) du Cinéma nor someone who has lost sight of what humanity brings to the world in Film Socialisme.
 Some of you guys may recall my list of the Top 10 Most Valuable Players to Cinema in the 2010s (to say nothing of how both Film Socialisme and Goodbye to Language were among my favorite movies of the decade) and that Godard was on there: he’s a Most Valuable Player to the artform in and of itself, regardless of the time period.
 Most of all, he and fellow 2022 death Peter Bogdanovich were instances of the film-critic-to-filmmaker pipeline that make a fool like me foolishly hopeful (even though I’m barely writing on here anymore).